PUPUSAS FOR EDUCATION

 Cesar T.

-Sophmore at Guilford Technical Community College in Jamestown, NC
+Guilford Technical Community College in Jamestown, NC

 2021 scholar Cesar Torres Rodriguez plans on attending Guilford Technical Community College to major in construction management.
 Born in Ciudad Juarez, Mexico, he later arrived in North Carolina at the age of 3.
 Raised by a single mother, he realized at a young age the huge sacrifice his mother made for him to have a better future in the United States.
 Cesar says, “I am very honored to be chosen by Pupusas for Education because this is an opportunity that allows me to pursue a higher education and use it to help others in my community.”